Outsourcing Adjudication to Strategic Jurors: Computational experiments

 \begin{cor} The best response of agent $i$ receiving feedback $m_i$ is as follows: \begin{enumerate} \item[(a)] If $|Q(m_i)|\leq 2$, then $\lambda_i=0$ and $\beta_i$ can take any value in $[0,1]$. \item[(b)] Otherwise, $\lambda_i=\ln{\frac{|Q(m_i)|}{2}}$. \begin{enumerate} \item[(b.1)] If agent $i$ is well-informed and $Q(m_i)>2$ or agent $i$ is misinformed and $Q(m_i)<-2$, then $\beta_i=1$. \item[(b.2)] If agent $i$ is misinformed and $Q(m_i)>2$ or agent $i$ is well-informed and $Q(m_i)<-2$, then $\beta_i=0$. \end{enumerate} \end{enumerate} \end{cor}

 In our experiments, we consider an agent population of fixed size $n=100$, with the fraction of well-informed agents ranging from $0$ to $1$.
 We simulate the dynamics described above for $R=50$ rounds and repeat each simulation $20$ times.
 For each experiment, we measure the frequency with which the majority of votes after the $R$-th round is for the ground truth alternative $T$.
-We do so for both the threshold and award/loss sharing payment functions, with parameter $\omega$ taking values ranging between $0$ and $5$ for the threshold payment functions and between $0$ and $2500$ for the award/loss sharing one.
-Also, different values for the initial effort are considered.
+We do so for both the threshold and award/loss sharing payment functions, with parameter $\omega$ taking values ranging between $0$ and $5$ for the threshold payment functions and between $0$ and $100$ for the award/loss sharing one.
+We also consider the payment functions that arise as solutions to the linear programs considered in the previous section.
 In each experiment, we play with the values of two parameters simultaneously.
 We consider 100 values on each axis and plot the resulting data using a heatmap, with each data point corresponding to the average correctness observed during the experiment.
-We represent the correctness using a red-to-green color scale, with green points corresponding to a good recovery of the ground truth, and red points corresponding to poor recovery.
-Random values are represented by white points.
+We represent the correctness using the viridis color scale, with yellow points corresponding to a good recovery of the ground truth, and dark blue points corresponding to poor recovery.
+Random values are represented by turquoise points.

 In the first experiment (\cref{fig:payment1_rho_w}.a), we consider the threshold payment function and vary the size of the reward $\omega$ and the fraction $\rho$ of well-informed agents.
 We consider a reasonably high starting effort of $\epsilon=1$, corresponding to a probability of $0.816$ of receiving the ground truth as signal.
 We observe two distinct regions as we vary the size of the payment.
-Initially, when the payment is too small (i.e. $\omega \leq 2$), the outcome of the adjudication is mostly random though slightly biased towards (respectively, away from) the ground truth if there is a majority of well-informed (respectively, misinformed) agents.
-When the payment is increased above the threshold, we observe a sharp phase transition independent of $\rho$, where the correctness is `extremified' by the payment.
-When $\rho$ is sufficiently large (respectively, small), the mechanism recovers the ground truth with high (respectively, low) probability.
+Initially, when the payment is too small (i.e. $\omega \leq 2.5$), the outcome of the adjudication is mostly random.
+When the payment increases above the threshold, we observe a {\em sharp phase transition} independent of $\rho$, where the correctness is extremified by the payment in the following sense: when $\rho$ is sufficiently large (respectively, small), the mechanism recovers the ground truth with high (respectively, low) probability.
 When $\rho\approx0.5$, we see that the outcome of the adjudication is mostly random.